NBRINDAL/SQCIRCLE/README.md

 This animated sequence shows the live progression of the geometric method.
 By layering transformations, proportions, and radial forms, it illustrates how the system dynamically aligns square and circle areas.

 ![Geometric Construction Animation](geometric_construction_animation.gif)

+Developed by Nick B. Rindal — Original geometric logic drafted in Rhino 3d, scripted and symbolically solved with Python.